How We Ought to Pray

 D. Jesus was asked by his disciples to teach them to pray, like John taught his disciples - Luke 11:1

-1. Have you stop to think that these are Jewish men?
+1. Have you stopped to think that these are Jewish men?

 a.
 Shouldn’t a Jew know how to pray to God?